UN-OCHA/common_design/components/cd-select-a11y/README.md

 @TODO examine how this can be done without SASS.

 ## Caveats
-Requires Drupal and specific site set up.
+Requires Drupal and specific site set up, and uses SASS to compile due to the colour system.

 ### Variants